Supersheep50/hey-look-listen-quiz/README.md

 - There is a button for users to share the quiz with friends on social media or copy the link.
 - By clicking the copy button the user will copy the link to the quiz.
 - Clicking the social media icons lets them go to their social media homepage and sign in.
-They can then paste the link
+They can then paste the link.

 ![Timer](/assets/images/share-quiz.png)